-Crop loans sanctioned against the collateral security of gold / gold ornaments shall continue to be governed by the extant income recognition, asset classification and provisioning norms for such loans
+7.5.3 Crop loans sanctioned against the collateral security of gold ornaments shall continue to be governed by the extant income recognition, asset classification and provisioning norms for such loans.

-8.5.2 Hallmarking of gold jewellery ensures the quality of gold used in the jewellery as to caratage, fineness and purity.
+7.5.4 Hallmarking of gold jewellery ensures the quality of gold used in the jewellery as to caratage, fineness and purity.
 Banks would find granting of advances against the security of such hallmarked jewellery safer and easier.
 Preferential treatment of hallmarked jewellery is likely to encourage practice of hallmarking which will be in the long-term interest of consumers, lenders and the industry.
 Therefore, banks while considering granting advances against jewellery may keep in view the advantages of hallmarked jewellery and decide on the margin and rates of interest thereon.

-8.6 Grant of loans for acquisition of of/investing in small savings instruments including Kisan Vikas Patras:
+Grant of Loans for Acquisition of / Investing in Small Savings Instruments including Kisan Vikas Patras (KVP) :

-Grant of loans for acquiring/investing in KVPs does not promote fresh savings and, rather, channelise the existing savings in the form of bank deposits to small savings instruments and thereby defeat the very purpose of such schemes.
-Banks may therefore ensure that no loans are sanctioned for acquisition of/investing in small savings instruments including Kisan Vikas Patras.
+7.6 Grant of loans for acquiring / investing in KVPs does not promote fresh savings and, rather, channelise the existing savings in the form of bank deposits to small savings instruments and thereby defeat the very purpose of such schemes.
+Banks may therefore ensure that no loans are sanctioned for acquisition of / investing in small savings instruments including KVPs.